Redislabs-Solution-Architects/AWS-microservices-workshop-images/README.md

 Finally, clean this up (replacing VPC and Subnet references with parameters) and publish a cloud formation template to `https://s3.amazonaws.com/aws-workshop.redislabs.com/cfn.json`

+(If the `PUBLISH_LOCATION` envar is set then its value will be used as the publication location instead)

 ```
 docker-compose -f dc.yml run publish_cfn
 ```